Frequently Asked Questions

 What can I expect from the discharge process at Landmark Medical Center?

-Continuing care planning begins at the day of admission and is coordinated with your treatment team and case manager.
+Continuing care planning begins on the day of admission and is coordinated with your treatment team and case manager.
 You and your assigned case manager will develop a comprehensive continuing care plan that includes, but is not limited to; follow-up appointments with aftercare providers, crisis plan, and support group information.

 How much medication will I receive when I am discharged from Landmark Medical Center?